swilgosz/hanamimastery/data/episodes/56-hanami-pagination-made-fun.md

 ---
-id: 55
+id: 56
 aliases:
-  - "HMEP055"
+  - HMEP054
 published: false
 author: swilgosz
-topics: ["hanami", "views"]
+topics:
+  - hanami
+  - views
-title: "Pagination in Hanami made fun!"
+title: Pagination in Hanami made fun!
-excerpt: "When you want to implement the pagination feature in Hanami, you'll quickly realize how annoying it can be, making all the repository methods accept the pagination parameters - unless you check out this episode of Hanami Mastery, where I implement pagination in a cool way."
+excerpt: When you want to implement the pagination feature in Hanami, you'll quickly realize how annoying it can be, making all the repository methods accept the pagination parameters - unless you check out this episode of Hanami Mastery, where I implement pagination in a cool way.
 videoId:
-publishedAt: 2022-02-09
+publishedAt: 2024-10-10
-modifiedAt: 2022-02-09
+modifiedAt: 2024-10-10
 thumbnail:
   full: /images/episodes/54/cover-full.jpeg
   big: /images/episodes/54/cover-big.jpeg